Why It Works

 Caprese salad and pan con tomate meet in this refreshing summer starter.
 We top toasted slices of sourdough with the concentrated flavor of grated and strained ripe tomatoes.
 After a quick trip to the broiler, the toasts are topped with creamy burrata and herbal basil-arugula pesto with almonds.
 Try this with a crisp and clean beer, like Firestone Walker Pivo Pils, Victory Prima Pils, or Hardywood Park Richmond Lager.

-- 4 ounces burrata (see note), sliced into small pieces
+4 ounces burrata (see notes), sliced into small pieces

 For the Pesto: In a food processor, combine basil, arugula, garlic, almonds, lemon juice, and lemon zest.
 Pulse until almonds are broken up into fine pieces.
 Add olive oil and process until fairly smooth.
 Season with salt.
 Transfer to an airtight container and refrigerate until ready to use.
 The pesto can be made in advance and refrigerated for up to 3 days.